I participated in an NSF Research Experiences for Undergraduates (REU) program. Do I need to take this training?

-RCRS training only needs to be completed once at each stage of your academic career (ie., Ph.D., postdoctoral research fellow), not annually.
-If you completed training as a Ph.D. student last year, and are working as a postdoc this year, please contact Elizabeth Wagner (email@example.com) about training alternatives.
+RCRS training only needs to be completed once at each stage of your academic career (ie., Master’s, Ph.D., postdoctoral research fellow), not annually.

 I am a first year Ph.D. student.
 When do I need to finish the RCRS workshops?

 RCRS workshops are offered during both fall and winter terms.
-Though we encourage you to complete all the workshops as soon as possible in the fall semester, we understand that due to scheduling conflicts this may not be possible.
-Therefore, we only require that first years complete all workshops within their first year in order to advance to candidacy.
+We encourage you to complete all the workshops as soon as possible in the fall semester; we understand that due to scheduling conflicts, this may not be possible.
+Therefore, we only require that first year Ph.D students complete all workshops within their first year in order to advance to candidacy.

-We realize that there will be exceptions, particularly for students later in their academic career, as we launch the new RCRS training requirement for all PhD students and post-docs (see requirements).
-As long as the students are not funded by NSF or NIH, we can waive the training requirement for students who are working off-site or in their last term if your department approves.
+We realize there will be exceptions, particularly for students later in their academic career.
+As long as the students are not funded by NSF or NIH, we can waive the training requirement for students who are working off-site or are in their last term, if their department approves.
 We will make alternate arrangements for students who have funding that requires federally-mandated training.

-Yes, please email firstname.lastname@example.org with the workshop information that you would like to cancel and your UMID.
-The workshops are limited to 80 students and there may be other students who would like to attend.
+Yes, please email firstname.lastname@example.org with the name and date of the workshop you wish to cancel and your U-M ID number.
+The workshops have limited seating capacity, and there may be other students who would like to attend.

 I want to attend a workshop and the online registration is closed.
 May I come to the workshop without registering?

 Please email email@example.com to confirm there is an available seat at the workshop you wish to attend, as they’re often filled to capacity.

 I want to make sure these workshops are mandatory before I sign up.
 My work is not funded by NIH or NSF.
 Do I still need to attend?